FeRHeDio/Swapi-CookUnity/README.md

 ### CharactersViewModel

-This ViewModel is in charge of talking with any concrete implementation of any `PeopleLoaderProtocol`.
-It receives and manages the State of the people collection which is consumed by the view.
+This ViewModel is in charge of talking to any concrete implementation of any `PeopleLoaderProtocol`.
+It receives and manages the State of the people collection which is consumed by the view amd also deals with the pagination.

 ## App Entry Point - Swapi_CookUnityApp: App - Dependeny Injection

 Here takes place the Composition of the App.
 As you can see I'm using Dependeny Injection and injecting the different dependencies at this point.
-I decided to inject the `DataLoader` since is the one in charge of switching between different concrete implementations of the loader in the case things go wrong but we can use `ApiLoader` `DBLoader` or anything else that conforms to the protocol.
+I decided to inject the `DataLoader` since it's the one in charge of switching between different concrete implementations of the loader if things go wrong but we can use `ApiLoader` `DBLoader` or anything else that conforms to the protocol.

 ## Unit Tests